RTkenny/RTkenny.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal website!
-I am a second-year Ph.D. student at the Guanghua School of Management, Peking University, with a research focus on BP-free training paradigms, reinforcement learning, and optimization.
+I am a second-year Ph.D. student at the [Guanghua School of Management, Peking University](www.https://www.gsm.pku.edu.cn/).
+My superviser is Professer Yijie Peng.
+I focus on BP-free training paradigms, reinforcement learning, and optimization.
 My work explores novel learning frameworks that move beyond backpropagation, aiming for more efficient and scalable AI training methods.
+I also have great interest in quantitivate finance.

-I hold dual bachelor’s degrees in Mechanical Engineering and Artificial Intelligence from Harbin Institute of Technology.
+I hold dual bachelor’s degrees in Mechanical Engineering and Artificial Intelligence from Harbin Institute of Technology in 2023.
 With a strong engineering background, I am passionate about combining theoretical analysis with practical engineering to develop new learning paradigms and optimize AI-driven decision-making for real-world applications.